niralishah130/azure-docs/articles/azure-government/documentation-government-devsecops.md

 * *I want to run a cluster with least-privilege access*.
     * AKS: supported.
 Azure AKS provides all of the capabilities to run Kubernetes clusters with least privilege.
 Customer will have to deploy an AKS cluster with RBAC enabled and create the linkage between an AAD group, Kubernetes namespace and Kubernetes roles and binding.
     * ARO: supported.
 ARO provides all of the capabilities to run Kubernetes clusters with least privilege.
 Customer will have to deploy an AKS cluster with RBAC enabled and create the linkage between an AAD group, Kubernetes namespace and Kubernetes roles and binding.

+## Secure Infrastructure (Zero Trust)
+Platform use case requirements from the DoD, against Azure Platform (container/Kubernetes platform) capabilities and solutions.

+* *I want to have the ability to encrypt (mTLS), isolate and control service-to-service traffice natively within the Kubernetes context*.
+    * AKS: not supported, in progress.
+A service mesh is not installed natively as a part of deploying a AKS cluster today but any servicemesh (Istio, LinkerD, Consul) can be deployed and leveraged by the cluster administrator.
+Several existing Heml charts simplifies the deployment of a serviceMesh to a AKS cluster.
+This is a user responsibility to install.
+    * ARO: supported.
+ARO can leverage the OpenShift native servicemesh that is based off Istio.
+In addition, other servicemesh’s can be installed in the cluster by the cluster administrator.
+This is auto-installed.

 ## Deploying a starting point automated DevSecOps solution
 Azure Global has developed an automated deployable DevSeCOps ecosystem that meets many of the DoD high defensibility and observability requirements listed above.
 The solution leverages Azure technologies like Azure Blueprint and RedHat OpenShift containers.